thrishik7/Architecture-Style-Assignment-Surefront/INSTALL.md

 # Installation and Setup

+## Preamble

+Note, because of various versioning issues take care with the following things:

+- There is a difference in how to set things up for Docker depending on whether you use a Mac with Apple Silicon or Windows/Linux.
+- Depending on the version of Docker that is installed on your machine the `docker-compose` command may have been changed to `docker compose` (i.e., no hyphen).

+The instructions below point this out in various places, but be careful to keep these points in mind.

 ## Overview

 This assignment consists of two separate client-server systems.
 One system exhibits a web-services style, the other a microservices style.